ArnoldDP/OStim-Community-Modlist/README.md

 ### Profiles

-While you are free to switch between profiles at any point in time, I can't say I recommend switching mid save.
-Doing so disables a few mods and enables a few others.
+While you are free to, I can't say I recommend switching mid save.
+Doing so disables several mods and enables several others, this could break your save later down the road.

  * Default